No military targets in Ukraine village hit by ‘inhuman’ Russian missile strike, officials say | News Channel 3-12

 During meetings with Spanish Prime Minister Pedro Sánchez and German Chancellor Olaf Scholz in Granada, Spain, Zelensky said he is focused on Ukraine’s need for air defense and believes a lot of progress has been made for the support needed.

-He said Ukraine will receive six Hawk systems from Spain and that Germany will work to provide Kyiv with another Patriot system, calling it “the only system that can withstand such threats and such massacres.”
+He said Ukraine would receive six Hawk systems from Spain and that Germany would work to provide Kyiv with another Patriot system, calling it “the only system that can withstand such threats and such massacres.”

 The White House, meanwhile, pointed to the attack as another example of why Congress needs to approve more US aid for Ukraine.